wmjordan/PowerJSON/README.md

 * Rename serialized members.
 * Rename serialized Enum values.
 * Deserializing non-public types.
+* Serializing and deserializing non-public members.
 * Polymorphic serialization without JSON extensions.
 * Write out additional key-value pairs in the serialized JSON.
 * Conditional serialization.
-* Noninvasive control of serialization.
+* Noninvasive control over serialization.
 * Easiest implemetation of customized serialization and deserialization.
 * A comprehensive documentation.

 ### New Classes and Interfaces

 The newly introduced classes and interfaces have brought more control onto each aspect in serialization.
 * **SerializationManager**: Caches the reflection result and controls the serialization.
+Supports non-invasive control over serialization.
 * **IReflectionController**: Controls every possible aspect in reflection for serialization.
 * **IJsonInterceptor**: Intercepts JSON serialization and enables conditional serialization.
 * **IJsonConverter**: Converts between various value types.
+* **JsonConverter&lt;TOriginal,TSerialized>**: A base class which implements `IJsonConverter` and simplifies the data conversion.

 ### Extensive Attributes